iWriteGigs

 Question #29

-B can be facilitative or debilitative.
+A can be facilitative or debilitative.

 C includes identifying an event, your thought, and feeling.

-D can determine how you feel.
+D allows you to have control over how you feel.

 E includes all of the above.